-Assumption: [SM\051] It is assumed that communication over CAN interfaces is protected by a fault-tolerant communication protocol. [end]
+Assumption: [SM_051] It is assumed that communication over FlexRay and CAN interfaces is protected by a fault-tolerant communication protocol. [end]

-CAN does not have safety mechanisms other than what is included in its protocol specification.
+FlexRay and CAN do not have safety mechanisms other than what is included in their protocol specifications.
 The application software, or operating system, needs to provide the safety measures for these modules to meet safety requirements.